patrycja-io/asteroids/README.md

 ### Why Asteroids?
 Asteroids is one of my favourite game on Atari, after Tetris and Space Invaders.
 Making Asteroids was a big challenge for me but at the same time pleasure to get it done.
 Currently im fascinated about '80s era.
 Music, Film, culture and art.
-Thats kind of an era that I was bord and wplyw prominiwal na moje dziecinstwo.
+Thats kind of an era that I was a little kid and had impact for my young years.
 At the begining I wanted to make my website very dark.
 But things were

 Finally my project got colors inspired by my favourite tv show